amirhirx/frontendmentor-challenges/README.md

 # Frontendmentor-challenges
 Here are front-end challenges from [Frontendmentor.io](https://frontendmentor.io)👨‍💻

-Challenges help you improve your skills! 💪 They make you try new things and think in different ways. 🤔 When you face challenges, you learn more and become better at what you do. 🌟 It's a great way to grow and gain confidence! 😊
+Challenges help you improve your skills!
+💪They make you try new things and think in different ways.
+🤔When you face challenges, you learn more and become better at what you do.
+🌟It's a great way to grow and gain confidences😊

 ## List of challenges
 | Name | Live preview |